Server: [NA] Klaipeda

 4. Stat Build

-Basically, the short version is that you’ll only ever need INT, CON, and SPR, but let’s refresh ourselves about the stats.
+Basically, the short version is that you’ll only ever need to put points into INT, CON, or SPR, but let’s refresh ourselves about the stats.

 – STR –

 CON increases Max HP, Physical Defense, and Magic Defense.
 A basic, straightforward stat for better survival.
 Good to invest in.